 MedStar Medicare Choice Dual Advantage is not allowed to reimburse members for Medicaid covered benefits.
-If you have a question about a bill for medical care or a drug you have received, please call Member Services.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you have a question about a bill for medical care or a drug you have received please call Member Services at the number listed on the table below.